sambacha/fontParts/documentation/source/objects/anchor.rst

 ===========

 * :attr:`~BaseAnchor.naked` Get the environment's native anchor object.
-* :attr:`~BaseAnchor.update` Inform the environment to updat ethe anchor.
+* :attr:`~BaseAnchor.update` Inform the environment to update the anchor.

 *********